gambitproject/gambit/doc/pygambit.rst

 Mixed strategy and behavior profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A :py:class:`MixedStrategyProfile` object, which represents a probability
+A :py:class:`~.MixedStrategyProfile` represents a probability
-distribution over the pure strategies of each player, is constructed
+distribution over the pure strategies of each player.
+This is constructed
-using :py:meth:`Game.mixed_strategy_profile`.
+using :py:meth:`.Game.mixed_strategy_profile`.
 Mixed strategy
 profiles are initialized to uniform randomization over all strategies
 for all players.